RiftCat/vridge-api/README.md

 - Last haptic pulse is displayed in controller UI.
 - When HMD marker is dragged in/outside UI canvas the HMD switches its tracking states between "in tracking range"/"not currently tracked".

-v1 clients remain compatible, new features are available only if you use "2" in ProtocolVersion header during endpoint request.

 Above note will be removed once wikis are updated and the branch is merged into main one.
 This should happen mid-May.